 - IRB Meeting Procedures

-- Attendance at convened meetings is captured by documenting in the minutes, Meeting Attendance Sheet and Protocol Voting Record:
+- Attendance at convened meetings is captured in the minutes via the signature sheet and within the discussion, as applicable:

 - IRB members (voting, alternates) in attendance,